kyma-project/opentelemetry-collector-components/docs/contributor/releasing.md

    The {RELEASE_VERSION} tag triggers a GitHub action (`GitHub Release`).

 10. Verify the [status](https://github.com/kyma-project/opentelemetry-collector-components/actions) of the GitHub action (`GitHub Release`).
-    - Once the GitHub action succeed, the new GitHub release is available under [releases](https://github.com/kyma-project/opentelemetry-collector-components/releases).
+    - After the GitHub action succeeded, the new GitHub release is available under [releases](https://github.com/kyma-project/opentelemetry-collector-components/releases).
     - If the GitHub action fails, re-trigger it by removing the {RELEASE_VERSION} tag from upstream and pushing it again:

       ```bash